redhat-developer/app-services-cli/docs/commands/rhoas_connector_describe.md

 ### Synopsis

 Get the details for the Connectors instance by specifying its ID.
-Use the "connector list" command to see a list of all Connectors instances and their ID values.
+Use the "connector list" command to see a list of all Connectors instances, their names, and their ID values.

 ```
 rhoas connector describe [flags]